 corn fields, blue skies, imperial splendour and soviet heritage moldova ukraine Yugoslavia Albania belarus Gdr romania

-Eastern Europe is a vague - and arguably controversial - geopolitical concept we like to use to define the territories and societies located on the other side of the Berlin Wall.
+Eastern Europe is a vague - and arguably controversial - geopolitical concept Westerners use to define the territories and societies located on the other side of the Berlin Wall.
 From touristy Prague to the remote steppes of Western Russia every village, town, mountain or river east of Bavaria can be - in theory - regarded as a piece of Eastern Europe, a boundless and diverse land without any clear geographical border.
 According to this definition, Eastern Europe would comprise more than twenty different countries and a couple of autonomous and contested regions.
 However, as we easily get scared when we see large tourist crowds, we chose to focus our work rather on the weirdos and the outsiders of the Eastern European list: Albania, Yugoslavia, Ukraine, Moldova, Belarus and East Germany.

 I returned from the West, and brought home in my nostrils and nerves that benumbing lethargy, imprudent hostility, and arrogant superiority with which the West viewed the fate of Eastern Europe.